 A landing page may have a goal but it’s not usually to get a visitor to take an action immediately.
 The goal of a web page is either to give visitors information or provide visitors a logical way of getting somewhere else on your website.
 A web page goal could even be to bring a user to a landing page such as a targeted link inside a blog post.

 There can still be a single goal on a web page but it’s not as focused as a landing page.
-An example of a web page with a single goal is the quote page on this website.
+An example of a web page with a single goal is the Exprance work with us page.
 The goal is to have a visitor fill out the form.
 The goal with the page isn’t to convince someone to fill out the form though, it’s to give them the opportunity to ask for information from me.